kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/07_chapter_VI.md

 further you go behind the Himalaya the higher is the limit of the glaciers.^[^0604]^ The dryness of the climate is such that in the whole of the trans-Himalayan region there are barely six inches of rainfall in the year.
 Were it a plain it would be like the Sahara.
-Fortunately. however, the highest ridges condense into snow whatever moisture escapes being caught upon the Himalaya, so that, whenever the exposure and the slope of the mountains allow it, nevés and glaciers are formed which permit the scanty population to support life in spite of their inhuman
+Fortunately, however, the highest ridges condense into snow whatever moisture escapes being caught upon the Himalaya, so that, whenever the exposure and the slope of the mountains allow it, nevés and glaciers are formed which permit the scanty population to support life in spite of their inhuman